I’m Glad They Understand

 As the days went by, my fears were soon alleviated when I realized how caring the other children at home were.
 They would always play with Miguel and Rafa, and, in the case of Miguel, they didn’t mind that he wasn’t responsive or if he wouldn’t even look at them when they played.

 Moreover, Miguel has a cousin who is about a year older than him.
 I really appreciate him because he was always extra caring for Miguel.
 When one of the children took Miguel’s toy, he would take it back and give it to Miguel.
-When Miguel stumbled, he would always come running to help Miguel get up.
+When Miguel stumbled, he would always come running to help him get up.
 He would even shake off the dirt from Miguel’s knees.
 Whenever Miguel cried, he would talk to Miguel and play with him.
-And when it was time for him to go home, he would kiss Miguel and his little cousins all at the time.
+And when it was time for him to go home, he would kiss Miguel and his little cousins all at the same time.
 I do appreciate that boy, I mean, he was kinder and more understanding than people who are much older than him.

-In the past, I had fears of Miguel, and my two kids in general, getting intimidated by older kids.
+In the past, I had fears of Miguel and my two kids in general, getting intimidated by older kids.
 But with their big cousin, I felt hopeful and enthusiastic that I need not harbor negative thoughts and just to trust human kindness.
 This situation at home has taught me that people are innately kind.
 The young ones have so much to teach us – the value of acceptance, kindness, and just being joyful with life.
 That young boy that I’m talking about has already been through some big setbacks, having come from a broken family.
 Still, he has so much love and cheerfulness to share.

 He was always smiling and just plain playful like any other child.
 He is unbothered by his current situation, and I think that is beautiful.
 I do admit that I have so much to learn from this little boy.
 If we retained our childlike innocence, I think we wouldn’t have to hurt each other so much.
-Alas, the world is not like that but that doesn’t mean that we should just let life’s trials get the best of us.
+Alas, the world is not like that, but that doesn’t mean that we should just let life’s trials get the best of us.
 As adults, we are in a privileged position because we have the power to choose.
 So, let’s choose to spread kindness whenever we can.

-More stories:
+Similar stories:

 Feel free to share your thoughts!
 Relevant comments are welcome on this site.
 However, spam and promotional comments will not be published.